Calvin Seminary’s distance learning programs provide a high-quality theological education that fits into your life.

 Calvin Seminary’s distance education programs are designed to fit into your life by spreading courses out over a longer period of time than you would experience in our residential program.
 Generally speaking, you might take 3 courses, or about 10 credits each semester instead of the usual 15-17 on campus.
 Here are projected completion times for each program offered:

 In each distance program, you will take approximately three courses per semester.
 Each semester, your courses will begin online through the Canvas learning system.
-In mid-October and late-February or early-March, you will travel to Calvin’s campus in Grand Rapids, Mich., for eight days of face-to-face learning with other members of your program cohort.
+In mid-October and late-February or early-March, you will travel to Calvin’s campus in Grand Rapids, Mich., for five days of face-to-face learning with other members of your program cohort.
 After this “intensive,” you will complete the semester courses online.

 The courses you take through the distance program’s online learning system, Canvas, are done asynchronously, which means that you can complete course materials at the time of day that is convenient for you.
 There may be set times to meet with other students in your cohort, or to connect with a professor about an assignment, but for the most part, the program is flexible to fit into your life.
 You can plan to spend about three hours a week on coursework per credit your are taking in the program.
 The eight-day intensives on Calvin’s campus are almost entirely filled with courses and activities to connect you with other cohort members.

 Because holistic ministry preparation is just as important in the distance learning program as it is in Calvin’s residential degree programs, the distance programs use online communication tools like Google Hangouts and discussion boards to connect you to your program cohort.
 You will also participate in mentoring groups online where you can support one another through prayer and discussion.
 Internship opportunities are also available in this program.